 Examples of How to Integrate Text Feature Activities into Your Classroom

-We need to impart the importance of text features and what they signify when you show young students how to navigate nonfiction resources.
+We need to impart the importance of text features and what they signify when we show young students how to navigate nonfiction resources.
 They need to know that charts, graphs, illustrations, and more also provide valuable information not found directly within the texts.

 A practice that will help guide students is to work with them to create a chart that details different text features, the information they can impart, and where to look for them.
 Keeping this chart on the wall of your room gives students easy access to this valuable information.

 Use this free features chart template below and create your own chart with so many different text features.
 You can even let your students create one in small group activities.
 You can use this template also for the other text feature activities below.

 Another awesome way to help students spot and understand text features is to highlight them in any reading session.
 Say you are reading a nonfiction work to the class.
 When you hit an element in nonfiction texts, stop and show the kids where it is, what type of element it is, and the information it is trying to impart.

 Another fun and interactive way to show students text features in nonfiction books is to go on a text features walk.
 This is a fun way to read for your students to search out specific text features in w wide range of works.